2024 Solar Incentives Guide for New Canaan, CT - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+When you think about solar incentives, you probably think of federal incentives first.
+You may have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.

-More information about the new Inflation Reduction Act can be found here.
+Click here to learn more about the new Inflation Reduction Act.
 Your local New Canaan solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives